 - yoga and meditation sessions

-Our outpatient programs consist of three classes each week.
+Our outpatient programs, in Sacramento, consist of three classes each week.
 These sessions are three hours long.
 The typical set up is one individual session and two group sessions during the week.
 Our sessions focus on important skills and growth.
 We promote how you can live a sober and happy life while identifying the root cause of the addiction.

 This type of session is most appropriate for:

 - anyone who no longer needs detox and can participate in a group setting

 - individuals who have completed our detox treatment program

 - recovering addicts who finished residential treatment at another facility

 - working professionals who need to maintain their work schedule but need help learning sobriety skills and receiving therapy to overcome and addiction

 Another important piece of Pathways Recovery ,in Sacramento, and what makes us stand out is that we offer family education programs as well.
 We know that recovery is a full family program, so we created programs that help mend the whole family.